Conclusion:

 He must increase, but I must decrease. - John 3:30

 John and his ministry clearly must have attained significance before He needed to decrease and allow that significance to pass on to Messiah.
-Although not plainly stated, this and other New Testament passages connote a level of significance regarding John and His ministry, that would be difficult to establish in only six months, three years fewer than Messiah Himself:
+Although not plainly stated, this and other New Testament passages connote a level of significance regarding John and His ministry, that would have been difficult to establish in only six months, three years fewer than Messiah Himself:

 - John's influence was so great that, after his denouncement of King Herod, the outcry from the population against the king was so extensive that the king felt